![]() |

 Canon

-introduced in 1979 with the MD-8 the first pocket calculator using a two-line display.
+introduced in 1979 with the MD-8 aka MULTI 8 the first pocket calculator

-The upper display is the usual working display while the lower line shows the
+The lower display is the usual working display while the upper line shows the

 memory content or intermediate results.
-Main disadvantage of this innovative
+Main disadvantage of this in 1979 very innovative

-concept was the power consumption of the display and the used TMS1079
+concept was the high power consumption of the display and the used

 batteries.